 Description

-Delicious roast chicken thighs recipe with Middle Eastern flavors.
-Easy.
-Prep ahead.
-Worthy of a special occasion.
+Delicious roast chicken thighs recipe with wonderful Middle Eastern flavors.
+An excellent dinner party recipe that can be prepped ahead of time and is worthy of a special occasion.

 Ingredients